Mathématique: Chapter 80

 “Where’s he going?”
 Vala asked in a stage whisper.

-“I think he’s getting me a chair?”
+“No idea.”
 Jackson’s gaze trailed Woolsey, bemused.
 He looked down at Young.
 “How’s Nick?”

 Before Jackson could reply, Woolsey backed into his own office, fighting with a chair that was doing its best to avoid being moved.
 Jackson crossed to help him and together they dragged the chair up to the desk.